hu553in/cryptographer/README.md

 #### Optionally required for different ciphers

-* `--shift SHIFT` - the shift required for Caesar cipher encryption/decryption
+* `--shift SHIFT` - the shift required for the Caesar cipher encryption/decryption
-* `--key KEY` - the key required for Vigenere cipher encryption/decryption (must consist of English letters only)
+* `--key KEY` - the key required for the Vigenere cipher encryption/decryption (must consist of English letters only)
-* `--b B` - `b` variable required for Affine cipher encryption/decryption
+* `--b B` - `b` variable required for the Affine cipher encryption/decryption

 #### Optional

-* `--startKey START_KEY` - the start key for gamma cipher encryption/decryption (defaults to `1`)
+* `--startKey START_KEY` - the start key for the gamma cipher encryption/decryption (defaults to `1`)
 * `-h`, `--help` - show this help message and exit

 ### Example